sdiehl/kaleidoscope/tutorial.md

 Putting everything together we find that we nice little minimal language that supports both function abstraction and basic arithmetic.
-The final step is to hook into LLVM bindings to generate a string representation of the LLVM IR which we'll print our the string on each action in the REPL.
+The final step is to hook into LLVM bindings to generate a string representation of the LLVM IR which will print out the string on each action in the REPL.
 We'll discuss these functions in more depth in the next chapter.

 ```haskell